dmlc/xgboost/jvm-packages/xgboost4j-spark/docs/index.md

-# XGBoost4J-Spark
+# XGBoost4J-Spark Tutorial (version >= 0.8)

-XGBoost4J-Spark is a project aiming to seamlessly integrate XGBoost and Spark's MLLIB framework.
-With the integration, user can not only using the highly performant algorithm implementation of XGBoost, but also it leverages the existing tools for user to easily work on:
+XGBoost4J-Spark is a project aiming to seamlessly integrate XGBoost and Apache Spark by fitting XGBoost to Apache Spark's MLLIB framework.
+With the integration, user can not only uses the high-performant algorithm implementation of XGBoost, but also leverages the powerful  data processing engine of Spark for:

- * Feature Engineering: feature extraction, transformation, dimensionality reduction, and selection
+ * Feature Engineering: feature extraction, transformation, dimensionality reduction, and selection, etc.
  * Pipelines: constructing, evaluating, and tuning ML Pipelines
  * Persistence: persist and load machine learning models and even whole Pipelines

+This tutorial is to cover the end-to-end process to build a machine learning pipeline with XGBoost4J-Spark.
+We will discuss

+ * Using Spark to preprocess data to fit to XGBoost/XGBoost4J-Spark's data interface
+ * Training a XGBoost model with XGBoost4J-Spark
+ * Serving XGBoost model (prediction) with Spark
+ * Building a Machine Learning Pipeline with XGBoost4J-Spark
+ * Running XGBoost4J-Spark in Production

-# Build an Application with XGBoost4J-Spark
+# Build an ML Application with XGBoost4J-Spark

+## Refer to XGBoost4J-Spark Dependency

-To build a Spark application with XGBoost4J-Spark, you first need to refer to the dependency in maven_central,
+Before we go into the tour of how to use XGBoost4J-Spark, we would bring a brief introduction about how to build a machine learning application with XGBoost4J-Spark.
+The first thing you need to do is to refer to the dependency in Maven Central.

 You can add the following dependency in your pom file.